mhadimedia/mhadimedia.github.io/content/posts/writing-for-audience/index.md

 Little did I realize the opportunities I was missing out on.

 ### Anti-writing
 I would still write - I'd write messages, I'd write captions, I'd write descriptions.
 But I wouldn't write for the sake of writing.
-In fact, I had somewhat of a hatred for writing as well; the only time I'd have to write was in school where there were rulings and guidelines and a grade on stake.
+In fact, I had developed somewhat of a hatred for writing as well; the only time I'd have to properly write was in school, where there were rulings and guidelines and a grade on stake.
 I grew up not even understanding what it meant to write... to write freely.

 ### Just start, already
-I joined Linkedin - I was in 11th grade now, and had to act somewhat professional.
+In 2022, I joined Linkedin - I was in 11th grade now, and had to act somewhat professional.
 I quickly filled in all my previous jobs, my experiences, and my projects.
 I saw some community members creating posts on LinkedIn; "this is cool," I thought.
 So I wrote one about a project I was planning to start.

-It got around 4 likes - cool, I thought.
-Let's try again.
+It got around 4 likes - "cool," I thought.
+"Let's try again."

 My next post was pretty much an essay.
-I spent an hour typing about a project I worked on in 2020, how it failed, and what I learnt from it. "start a blog," said Hayaan, a friend of mine.
+I spent an hour typing about a project I worked on in 2020, how it failed, and what I learnt from it.

+"Start a blog," said Hayaan, a friend of mine.
 I replied with "lol".

 Either way, I carried on writing.
 I wrote whenever I felt like it, about pretty much anything on my mind.
 I wrote about projects, about AI, and about [ice being a scam](https://www.linkedin.com/posts/mhadimedia_marketing-smart-scam-activity-7065111215500398592-X92a?utm_source=share&utm_medium=member_desktop).